Japanese Auctions

 Record Access

-Record availability note: TAU historically maintained a more restricted database compared to USS.
-Some TAU records appear in the standard database, others may require a manual search depending on the location and year of auction.
-If your chassis shows no result on standard search and the auction was at a TAU location, manual search is the right next step.
+Record availability note: TAU historically maintained a more restricted database.
+Some records appear on standard search; others require manual search.
+If your chassis shows no result and the auction was TAU, manual search is the right next step.

 HAA — Honda Auto Auction

-Honda's own network · Primarily Honda vehicles · Multiple locations
+Honda's own network · Primarily Honda vehicles · Kobe, Osaka, Tokyo

 Honda Network

-HAA is Honda Motor Company's own auction network, operating similarly to Toyota's TAU.
-HAA primarily sells Honda and Acura vehicles from Honda dealership trade-ins and lease returns across Japan.
-HAA Kobe and HAA Osaka are the most commonly seen names on auction sheets for Honda vehicles.
+HAA is Honda Motor Company's auction network, operating through Honda dealerships across Japan.
+HAA Kobe and HAA Osaka are the most commonly seen on auction sheets for Honda vehicles.

 Primary Stock